TasneemYaser/AIvsAI/README.md

 The following table compares the performance of our model with other models across different datasets.
 In the Artifact dataset, a CNN model achieved an accuracy of 87%.
 Our approach, evaluated on the Artifact dataset, utilized a Capsule model and achieved an accuracy of 86.24%.
 Transitioning to the Faces dataset, a Capsule model achieved a higher accuracy of 92%.
 On the Faces dataset, our Capsule model demonstrated improved performance with an accuracy of 93.5%.
 These results illustrate the comparative effectiveness of different models in detecting AI-generated content across specific datasets, highlighting the strengths of Capsule models, particularly in the context of face image detection.

 ![6](https://github.com/user-attachments/assets/c18a63cf-6152-4e8b-a4a2-dfb232f7b128)

+# User Interface
+* The website’s structure and styling achieved using HTML and CSS, ensuring a clean, accessible, and aesthetically pleasing design.
+Bootstrap was integrated to guarantee a responsive design and a consistent look across various devices, thus enhancing the overall user experience.
+* JavaScript was employed to introduce interactive elements, making the interface more dynamic and engaging.
+* The backend of the website is powered by Flask.
+* To provide faster responses, we also offer a caching service for previously checked images.

 #  Conclusion
 In this project, we successfully developed a robust AI system that distinguishes between real and AI-generated images using Capsule Networks.
 Our model demonstrated impressive performance across diverse datasets, achieving consistent accuracy in detecting AI-generated content from various generative models, including GANs and Diffusion models.